erlendps/django-anon-lockout/README.md

-# django-anon-lockout
+# Django Anonymous Lockout

-A simple django module for keeping track of failed anonymous login attempts.
+Django anonymous lockout is a simple django module for keeping track of failed loging attemps to an endpoint that is protected by some password, but does not require authentication with an authentication backend.